Rockets suspend leading scorer Wood, Porter for bad behavior - WHIZ News

 “We had a disagreement as far as him going back into the game in the second half, and I decided it would be best for the team,” to suspend him, Silas said.
 “It’s very much attached to accountability for everybody on our team.
 My job is to hold people accountable to their actions and not overreact at all, but react appropriately.”

-At 10-27 before Monday’s game, the Rockets have the worst record in the Western Conference.
+Without Porter and Wood, the Rockets lost 133-113 to the 76ers.
+At 10-28, the Rockets have the worst record in the Western Conference.

 Porter is 21 years old, playing for his second NBA team and has a checkered past.
 Porter was arrested on gun and marijuana possession charges in November 2020 following a single-car accident, but the charges were dropped.
 Porter’s career with the Cavs essentially ended a year ago when he became upset that the team had given his locker room space to newly acquired forward Taurean Prince and reportedly had a heated verbal confrontation Cleveland’s general manager.